What Storm, What Thunder

 What Storm, What Thunder is a novel written by professor and award-winning author Myriam J.A.
 Chancy.
 Chancy, an American, Canadian, and Haitian writer had this novel published on September 14, 2021, by Tin House Books.
 It was later nominated for one of the best books of 2021 by The Washington Post.
 Margaret Atwood characterized it as “stunning” and Edwidge Danticat called it “sublime.”
 Although a work of fiction, What Storm, What Thunder is based on Chancy's listening to the devastating testimonies of many Haitians whose life was forever changed by the 7.0 magnitude earthquake that hit Haiti on January 12, 2010.

 Chancy opens the novel with Ma Lou's voice, a wise, caring, and down to earth market lady in Haiti's capital Port-au-Prince, who introduces different characters who will interconnect in the following chapters.
 This captivating central character who initially drew the reader in ultimately comes full circle leaving her audience with a powerful reflection on her community in the last chapter.
 As a Haitian writer Chancy illustrates her nuanced perspective and opinion on the specificities of Haitian nationality and culture.
 The reader follows a non-chronological storyline that follows ten major characters trying to comprehend and unpack the 45 seconds of the earthquake whether they experienced it themselves or through the ties they have to Haiti and its people.
 Each chapter is dedicated to one character who explains through their eyes their complex life story before, during and after the natural disaster developing an intimate and devastating account of this event.
 Their interconnected stories form a poignant tapestry giving an insight into the reality of Haitian identity.
 Even though What Storm, What Thunder highlights many intense themes such as poverty, race, the impact of colonization, culture, community, religion, rebirth, and loss, it still demonstrates the immense resilience and agency of all the characters.
 Throughout the book, Chancy gives a historical account of the 2010 earthquake and its aftermath narrating how it affected the already impoverished Haitian population.
-She masterfully shows the complexity and nuance of human response to natural disasters with each relatable character responding differently to it: whether struggling with mental health, wanting to fix a mistake in their life, or yearning for Haiti and the connection to its people.
+She seeks to shows the complexity and nuance of human response to natural disasters with each relatable character responding differently to it: whether struggling with mental health, wanting to fix a mistake in their life, or yearning for Haiti and the connection to its people.